 Home Depot, Target, Walmart and even your favorite local cafe are offering curbside pick up.
 Since these people are taking advantage of that service and not stepping foot into the store, a custom polygon will be needed to capture the pickup zone.

 Depending on the point of interest database you have access to, restaurant and bar geofences likely only capture the building and may not include the patio, especially if it is a new addition built for reopening.
 Drawing a custom polygon ensures you are able to capture and reach as many visitors to those locations as possible, including all of the outdoor eating spaces.

 Access Those With An Affinity for Your Brand

-If the category you or your client are in is still closed, or late to open, you can reach people where they are actually going.
-Throughout the pandemic and continuing today, people leave their houses and visit essential businesses.
+If the category you or your client are in still has limitations, or was late to open, you can reach people where they are actually going.
 Getting creative and making the connection between your brand and where audiences are going will help you reach people with an affinity for your brand.

 Here are a few examples of the connection you can make.